siddhartha-gadgil/automating-mathematics/content/posts/solving-pappus.md

 (check-sat)
 ```

-Incidentally, I have run Z3 in a few ways &mdash; using Python, using Scala via the Java API and using Scala to generate code in the SMT@ language (like the above code) and using the Z3 command line either programmatically or in a terminal.
+Incidentally, I have run Z3 in a few ways &mdash; using Python, using Scala via the Java API and using Scala to generate code in the SMT2 language (like the above code) and using the Z3 command line either programmatically or in a terminal.

+__Final note:__ So far I have e-mailed posts unsolicited.
+In the future, if you want to be alerted, please join the [google group]({{< ref "/automating-mathematics-india.md" >}}) I have created for this and related stuff.